gaurav0401/Nature-s-Gallery/README.md

 Nature's Gallery is a wallpaper website built using pure HTML , CSS and Java Script.
-This site consist of various wallapers of nature.
+This website consists of various pictures of nature.